Winner of the Legal 500 - 'Criminal, Fraud & Licensing Law Firm of the Year'

 What is Fraudulent Trading?

-- where the company is technically insolvent, and
+Fraudulent trading is where the company is technically insolvent, and

-– despite the obligations to take the steps to notify and/or protect creditors, the business continues to trade,
+• Despite the obligations to take the steps to notify and/or protect creditors, the business continues to trade

-– knowing that the company is unable to settle any of those trading invoices, and
+• Knowing that the company is unable to settle any of those trading invoices, and

-– has no prospect of ever being in a position to settle the invoices.
+• Has no prospect of ever being in a position to settle the invoices

-- often characterised by the insolvent business receiving goods, selling them on and retaining the proceeds without ever paying the supplier for them.
+Fraudulent trading is often characterised by the insolvent business receiving goods, selling them on and retaining the proceeds without ever paying the supplier for them.

-- a criminal offence with conviction resulting in a custodial sentence of up to ten years.
+Fraudulent trading is a criminal offence with conviction resulting in a custodial sentence of up to ten years.
+It is often prosecuted with a view to seeking a Director Disqualification Order in the criminal courts.

 What is Wrongful Trading?